FerranMarin/axie-scholar-utilities/README.md

         # Finally just check it works with
         docker-compose --version

 Once we have docker installed and docker-compose we are done.
 To use the tool we only need to build and run the image.
 To do so, please navigate using your terminal to the [docker folder](axie-scholar-utilities/docker).
-Once there create a folder named files (this is where we will place our payments and secret file), we will link that folder from our host to the docker container.
+Once there create a folder named files (this is where we will place our payments and secret file and a file called results.log which is empty), we will link that folder from our host to the docker container.

 Once all this preparation is done, just use this commands as needed: